It’s here — my first collection of short stories, Somewhere in Minnesota, available from Kirk House Publishers, Barnes & Noble or Amazon.com.

 - Questions for The Lake Home:

-- This story is told from the perspective of Forest, who is rather boorish.
+- This story is told from the perspective of Forest, who is rather arrogant.
 Discuss whether he is a likable character, and how his character changes as the story progresses.

 - Of all the things that happen on the night when Alexandra’s family comes to stay, what do you think is the catalyst for Forest wanting to move back to town and make his wife happy?